DINA-Web/guidelines/DINA-Web-API-Guidelines.md

 </pre>

 #### URI parameters for language
 To request results in a supported language, the parameter `language` is used.
-For example, `/media?filter[taxon]=Thaumotopea&language=SE_sv`
+For example, `/media?filter[taxon]=Thaumotopea&language=sv`

-Use two-letter ISO-639-1 codes for languages.
+Use lowercase two-letter ISO-639-1 codes for languages.

 **RAW Object Access**